Bra Band International Size Conversion

 Anita Breast Form Conversion Chart: To determine the size of breast form required, find your bra size on the conversion chart.
 Example: 18C (40C) will require a size 8 breast form.

 Trulife Breast Form Conversion Chart: To determine the size of breast form required, find your bra size on the conversion chart.
-Example: 12B will require a size 6 breast form except for the Impressions Triangle which will require a size 5.
+Example: 8AA will require size 1, 8A and 10AA will require size 2 and so on.